Your compassion saves lives.

 What other options are there?

-The best now is to support emergency relief organizations, who know what is needed and have the necessary experience to respond, including technical and logistic aspects.
+The best way to help now is to support emergency relief organizations, who know what is needed and have the necessary experience to respond, including technical and logistic aspects.
 These organizations assess the needs and respond accordingly.
-What is really needed now is health assistance.
 Medair has 30 years of experience in responding to humanitarian crisis for people affected by conflict and natural disasters.
 We know what is needed when people have lost everything.

 What do people need first?